Greece national football team: 2018–19 Nations League and Euro 2020 qualifying: Inconsistency, fall and promising finish

-2020–21 Nations League and 2022 World Cup Qualifying
+2020–21 Nations League and 2022 World Cup qualifying

 Having been forced to remain in League C due to poor performance, Greece had to start its campaign on their quest to be promoted.
 Greece needed a win in the last game against Slovenia at home to achieve promotion to League B. The match ended on 0-0, with Greece failing to promote a second consecutive time, despite being unbeaten and having conceded just one goal.

 Greece was put in Group B for the 2022 FIFA World Cup qualifiers.
 The campaign started with an upset away 1–1 draw against group favourites Spain, but was followed by two 1-1 draws to Georgia at home and Kosovo away.
 A 2–1 home win over Sweden kept the hopes for qualification alive, and was followed by a 2–0 away win against Georgia.
 At the crucial away match in Stockholm, Greece made a good performance in the first half but eventually lost 2–0 to Sweden.
 Another loss, 1–0 at home to group winners Spain ratified Greece's elimination from the finals, with Greece failing to qualify for a World Cup for the second consecutive time.

-2022–23 UEFA Nations League
+2022–23 Nations League and Euro 2024 qualifying

 Under the instructions of manager Gus Poyet, Greece had a successful run in the Group C2 of the 2022–23 competition.
-The Galanolefki secured promotion to League B by topping the group ahead of Kosovo, Northern Ireland and Cyprus.
+The Galanolefki secured promotion to League B by topping the group ahead of Kosovo, Northern Ireland, and Cyprus.

+Their Nations League success guaranteed them a playoff spot should they not qualify directly.
+They subsequently were put into the Group B for the Euro 2024 qualifiers along with the Netherlands, France, the Republic of Ireland, and Gibraltar.
+After they finished third in their group, they qualified for the playoffs due to their Nations League success.
+In the semi-final of the Path C play-off, Greece won comfortably at home against Kazakhstan (5–0), scoring 2 goals in the first quarter-hour and taking a 4-goal lead at half-time.
+However, they were eliminated in the play-off final away by Georgia on penalties (2–4) after a goalless draw throughout 120 minutes.

+2024–25 Nations League and World Cup 2026 qualifying

+Greece entered its new UEFA Nations League campaign under the helm of Ivan Jovanović, who signed a 2-year contract.
+On 10 October 2024, they upset England at Wembley Stadium, defeating them 2–1.
+Vangelis Pavlidis, who scored both of Greece's goals, dedicated them to the late George Baldock.